reaktor/purescript-workshop/README.md

     1. [Exercise #7](./exercise7): Time and the Foreign Function Interface (FFI)
 1. Conclusion & discussion

+The presentation slides are [in the slides directory](./slides).

+## How long does this take?

+In one three-hour session about half of the material was covered, so it might take 6 hours or so to cover the whole set.

 ## Helpful Resources

 * [The PureScript Book](https://leanpub.com/purescript/read)